aliaxandra/immigration-research/README.md

 # About Code

 This is my first JavaScript try.
 Forgive me all the mess and feel free to point on mistakes.
 An also I have one obviously unresolved issue.
-I cant find the shortcut for `function drawCircle()` in javascript.js.
+I cant find the shortcut for `function drawCircle()` in javascript.js line 163.
 Any suggestions?